Customer Service Representatives

 4. Field service agents

-These are hands-on troubleshooters the ones who physically show up.
+These are the ones who physically show up.
 They maintain physical products, show demos, and install products.
 In a world of digital support, these field service agents are refreshingly human.
-However, Salesken.ai’s field sales analytics takes it a step further.
-It captures field sales conversations and utilises AI to provide performance insights for the sales representatives.

 Challenges faced by customer service representatives

-• Handling emotionally charged conversations: Support calls can be like therapy for some customers.
-On the one hand, CSRs deal with password resetting steps; on the other hand, they handle a customer who is furious due to delivery delays.
+• Handling emotionally charged conversations: CSRs deal with password resetting steps; on the other hand, they handle a customer who is furious due to delivery delays.
 In short, CSRs must be emotional ninjas, needing to stay composed in all situations and maintain a polished brand voice.

 • Coping with repetitive tasks: Many customers come with the same questions throughout the day.
 So, CSRs deal with monotony much more than complexity.
-This can mess up their level of motivation.
-While good sales reps find purpose in small wins, the great ones add personality to every interaction, offering a refreshing experience to customers.
+While good reps find purpose in small wins, the great ones add personality to every interaction, offering a refreshing experience to customers.

 • Managing high-volume workloads: Whether it’s 10 pm or 6 am, CSRs handle every customer query.
-Managing such chaos requires prioritisation at light speed and the stamina of a marathon runner.
+Managing such chaos requires prioritisation at light speed and stamina.
 Besides, the CSR needs to manage their calm while juggling multiple tabs, chats and social media platforms.

 • Dealing with vague and incomplete information: Every time customers face any issues, whether small or big, they often send messages.
 These items are provided without any context, order number, or product name.
-Here, CSRs have to turn into detectives, ask follow-up questions, and gather the truth from the customer to make ends meet.
+Here, CSRs ask follow-up questions and gather the truth from the customer to make ends meet.

 Tool What it is How it helps CSRs